Breadcrumb

 Cord blood donation doesn’t cost anything for parents.
 Public cord blood banks pay for everything which includes the collection, testing, and storing of umbilical cord blood.
 This means that cord blood donation is not possible in every hospital.

-If a public cord blood bank is not collecting in your area, perhaps there is another way you can help.
+If a public cord blood bank is not collecting in your area, perhaps there is another way you can help(link is external).

 Contact the public cord blood bank that works with your hospital (see above).
 Although each cord blood bank has its own instructions, they often include asking you to: